Hôtel-Dieu, Paris: Middle Ages

-Conditions in the hospital were often deplorable, especially toward the end of the Middle Ages when the growth of Paris’ poor populations outstripped the hospital’s capacity.
-Vast halls held 80 to 100 beds apiece.
-Although the halls usually had fireplaces or stoves, they were almost impossible to heat.
-At one point, beds had a width of 1.3 metres, and each was meant to hold 2 or 3 patients arranged heal to head.
-Later, beds meant for one or two patients were installed, but these often had to accommodate more patients.
-For much of the Middle Ages, there was no surgical ward and surgical operations were performed in the patient’s bed, with fellow patients looking on.
+Conditions in the hospital were in many cases deplorable, especially toward the end of the Middle Ages when the growth of Paris' poor population outstripped the hospital's capacity.
+Its vast halls held 80 to 100 beds apiece.
+Although the halls for the most part had fireplaces or stoves, they were almost impossible to light.
+At one point, beds which had a width of 1.3 metres, were meant to hold 2 or 3 patients each; arranged heel to head.
+Later, beds meant for one or two patients were installed, but these often had to accommodate more patients than intended.
+For much of the Middle Ages, there was no surgical ward and surgical operations were performed in the patient's bed, with fellow patients and bedmates as onlookers.
 An incomplete but emerging understanding of contagion gave rise to rules for isolating patients with contagious diseases, but it was often impossible to apply these rules in practice.
 The question of how much patients were given to eat was also an issue due to lack of funds, though people of the time understood that an appropriate diet would improve health outcomes.

 By the end of the Middle Ages, only people who could not afford other sources of care would go to the Hôtel-Dieu.
 But because of the masses of destitute people in the Paris area at the time, there was no shortage of patients.
-As a result of high demand and finite resources, the Hôtel-Dieu faced a financial crisis.
-This brought about the first step in the laïcisation of the hospital, the creation in 1505 of a council of lay governors: the Presidents of Parliament, the Chambre des Comptes, the Cour des Aides and the Prévôt des Marchands.
+As a result of high demand and finite resources, the Hôtel-Dieu eventually faced a financial crisis.
+This brought about the first step in the laicization of the hospital, the creation in 1505 of a council of lay governors: the Presidents of Parliament, the Chambre des Comptes, the Cour des Aides and the Prévôt des Marchands.

 17th century

-Poverty continued to be widespread during the17th century, and the Hôtel-Dieu offered an opportunity for many of the bourgeois and nobility to come to the aid of the poor.
+Poverty continued to be widespread during the 17th century, and the Hôtel-Dieu offered an opportunity for many of the bourgeois and nobility to come to the aid of the poor.
 Nevertheless, conditions in the hospital remained horrendous and overcrowding continued to be a problem, with daily patient numbers ranging from 2000 to 4000.
 Hundreds of hospital staff were also lodged there.